macgregor-thompson/ng-drag-to-reorder/README.md

 Let's say you drag Element 1 and are hovering over Element 5.
 Element 5 will have the `dtr-over` class and either the `dtr-dropping-above` class if the mouse is above the halfway point (offsetY) or `dtr-dropping-below` if below it.
 If above it, the previous sibling above (Element 4) will have the `dtr-dropping-below` class added to it.
 If below the halfway point, the next sibling below (Element 6) will have the `dtr-dropping-above` class added to it.
-After you drop Element 1, the `dtr-dragging` is removed immediately, followed by the `dtr-transition` class 1 second later or after the number of milliseconds passed in via the `dtr-transition-timeout` attribute (see **Options** below).
+After you drop Element 1, the `dtr-dragging` class is removed immediately, followed by the `dtr-transition` class one second later or after the number of milliseconds passed in via the `dtr-transition-timeout` attribute (see **Options** below).
 This allows for more flexibility in how you want to style the elements during the drag and drop process.